Theme from Z-Cars: Football

 The tune was adopted by supporters of Everton F.C., a First Division association football club based in Liverpool.
 It was initially played in honour of actor Leonard Williams, who attended a match while appearing in the series.
 Following Williams’s death five days later, Everton played the theme again as a tribute at the next home match.
 Everton went on to win the League Championship in 1963, ending a 26-year wait.
 After fans associated the tune with subsequent victories, it became a regular feature before home games.
-The theme continues to be played as the team enters the pitch at Goodison Park, and it is also used in the club’s official podcasts.
+The theme continues to be played as the team enters the pitch at both Hill Dickinson Stadium at Goodison Park, and it is also used in the club’s official podcasts.

 In 1964, Watford F.C. adopted the tune at the request of then-manager Bill McGarry, who was a fan of the television programme.
 The tune has been played as the players enter the pitch since that time, becoming associated with the club’s rise under manager Graham Taylor in the 1970s and 1980s.
 Sunderland A.F.C. also used the song as entrance music for players at their former ground, Roker Park, and it has similarly been played at Borough Park, the home of Workington A.F.C.